-GM Reggie McKenzie's philosophy of building his roster through the draft includes standout players from the top of the board like QB Derek Carr and WR Amari Cooper.
-But a good drafting team will make all of their picks count, and McKenzie has done that of late.
+GM Reggie McKenzie's philosophy of building his roster through the draft is highlighted by franchise QB Derek Carr.
+But a good drafting team will make all of their picks count, and McKenzie has done that.
 Here is a look at some players currently on the roster that McKenzie has drafted in the fourth round or later and have provided solid production: